-Conforming equipment must bear the words "EN 1621-2", together with a motorcyclist pictogram to which is added the number 1 or 2 according to the level of protection, and the letter B, or BL, which specifies which area is covered by the motorbike back protector (B for the upper back, BL for the whole back).
+The term "EN 1621-2" must appear on the equipment, together with a motorcyclist pictogram to which is added the number 1 or 2 according to the level of protection, and the letter B, or BL, which specifies which area is covered by the motorbike back protector (B for the upper back, BL for the whole back).

 The inner and outer fabrics of the back and zip-on bases are made of recycled nylon and polyester.

-The fabrics used for the helmet holders are the opposite, they are recycled fabrics!
+The fabrics used for the helmet holders are, in fact, fabric recycling!
 With the agreement of our manufacturers we reuse their fabric scraps and the small quantities that are sitting in their warehouses and would have been lost.
 We then match the colour of the marking on the zip-on to the colour of the matching helmet holder!

-All the elements of the Switch Element System concept (back base, different zips, helmet carrier) were tested by a specialised organisation, a world leader in its field: SGS, before being put on the market.
+All the elements of the Switch Element System concept (back base, various zips, helmet carrier) were tested before being put on the market by a specialised organisation, a world leader in its field: SGS.
 A battery of very demanding mechanical and chemical tests were carried out with two objectives in mind:

-- the chemical tests validated the absence of prohibited organic substances in order to comply with European REACH regulations.
+then the chemical tests validated the absence of prohibited organic substances in order to comply with the European REACH regulation.

-These tests have ensured that the materials used and the construction are up to the task of heavy use in the worst conditions.
+These tests guarantee that the materials used as well as the manufacturing are up to the task of intense use in the worst conditions.
 You can go ahead, your PRISM backpack will follow you everywhere!

 Yes, the Switch Element System concept allows you to compose your backpack as you wish and therefore to buy all the elements separately.
-No need to buy a complete backpack to change the volume.
+You don't have to buy a complete backpack to change the volume.